LCSW vs. Psychologist: Key Differences Explained

 Post-Graduate Field Experience Hones Clinical Psychologist Skills for Licensure

-Just LCSW licensing, psychologist licenses require a mountain of post-graduate supervised practice experience.
-Also like the LCSW, the exact standards for supervision and the hours required differ between states.
+Just like LCSW licensing, psychologist licenses require a mountain of post-graduate supervised practice experience.
+Also, like the LCSW, the exact standards for supervision and the hours required differ between states.
 But for the most part, you can expect to have to rack up between one and two years of professional experience, on top of an internship placement, to meet these requirements.

 The meat of that experience will come through hours of direct client contact.
-You’ll be expected to spend time doing the same kind of clinical counseling that you will use in practice, with the oversight of experienced practicing psychologists honing your practical therapy skills.
+You’ll be expected to spend time doing the same kind of clinical counseling that you will use in practice, with the oversight of experienced practicing psychologists, honing your practical therapy skills.

 Rigorous Testing to Establish Knowledge and Skill Levels